privacygmail cleanupemail security

 Why Unroll.Me was banned:

-• Couldn't comply with data minimization
+• Couldn't meet data minimization

 • Unclear consent for data selling